Skip to main content

 District heating can be used as heating technology in households, buildings and agriculture.
 There are roughly two types of heat sources: dispatchable and must-run heat sources.
 Dispatchable heat sources can be switched on/ off depending on the heat demand at that time, while must-run heat sources supply the heat network regardless of heat demand.
 For the second type in particular (seasonal) storage of heat is an interesting option.

-Checkout: the 'Heat Networks' infopage for more information.
+See the 'District heating' section for more information.

 Hydrogen